marcoalopez/GrainSizeTools/DOCS/FAQ.md

 That depends on the information you want to provide.
 If the message is on the spread of the grain size population (e.g. to compare between different grain size distributions) the standard deviation or the interquartile range is the metric you want.
 If the interest is in the precision of the average or in comparing averages between different grain size populations the confidence interval is your metric (e.g., when using paleopiezometers).
 More precisely:

 The **standard deviation** (s.d.) is the typical difference between each value and the mean value.
-So, in this case, it describes how broadly the grain size values are distributed within the sample.
+So, in this case, it describes how broadly the grain size values are distributed within the sample. **Standard deviation describes a dataset**.

 The **standard error of the mean** (s.e.m.) is an estimate of how variable the means will be if the experiment or measure is repeated multiple times.
-The s.e.m. may serve to check whether sets of samples are likely to come from the same or a similar population.
+The s.e.m. may serve to check whether sets of samples are likely to come from the same or a similar population. **Standard error describes an estimate**.

 The **95 % confidence interval** (C.I., 95%) means that the population mean will lie in this interval with 95% confidence.
 This metric is valuable when assessing the precision of the average or comparing averages between different grain size populations.
 It's like  saying, "We're 95% confident that the true average grain size falls  within this range."
 In simpler terms, it gives you a sense of how certain you can be about the average, considering the inherent variability in your data.